killpack/lita-pugbomb/README.md

 # lita-pugbomb

-**lita-pugbomb** is a handler for [Lita](https://github.com/jimmycuadra/lita) that displays an arbitrary number of images of pugs, via [this single-serving Heroku app](http://pugme.herokuapp.com).
+**lita-pugbomb** is a handler for [Lita](https://github.com/jimmycuadra/lita) that displays an arbitrary number of images of pugs or doges, via [pugme.herokuapp.com](http://pugme.herokuapp.com) or [http://dogeme.rowanmanning.com](http://dogeme.rowanmanning.com/).

-Sometimes you'd just rather see an array of pugs than whatever else is currently in chat.
+Sometimes you'd just rather see an array of pugs or doges than whatever else is currently in chat.

 ## Installation